 Deciding that a document contains sensitive national security information isn't a casual choice.
 The authority to classify documents is strictly limited to specific individuals within the U.S. government who have been granted this power.
 This isn't a responsibility that can be assumed; it must be officially designated.
 This structured approach ensures that classification is applied consistently and only when necessary, preventing both over-classification, which can hinder government operations, and under-classification, which can endanger national security.
 The system is built on a clear hierarchy of authority and accountability, with specific roles and responsibilities defined by executive orders and federal regulations.

-Powers of the Executive Branch
+The Role of the Executive Branch

 At the highest level, the authority to classify information rests within the executive branch.
 Only a select group of officials, including the President, Vice President, and designated agency heads, have the original power to classify documents.
 The President holds the ultimate authority and can classify or declassify most information at will, with specific legal exceptions for categories like nuclear data.
 This concentration of power ensures that decisions with significant national security implications are made by those with the highest level of responsibility and access to comprehensive intelligence.
 This top-down control is a fundamental principle of the U.S. classification system.